Public Health Campaigns

 Health and Wellbeing Strategy

 We have set out our joint priorities in a Health and Wellbeing Strategy running from 2012 to 2015.
 This aims to secure improvements in health, and health and social care services, across all stages of life.
+We have also created a plan on the page for the stragegy.

 The Strategy was based on a comprehensive assessment of the health, wellbeing and social care needs of the population, which is called a Joint Strategic Needs Assessment.
 The easy-to-browse website provides a wealth of information on the health needs of local people.